gcv/julia-snail/README.md

 ## Installation

-Julia versions 1.0–1.4 work.
-No packages need to be installed on the Julia side (other than Julia itself).
+Julia versions 1.0–1.5 work.
+Snail’s Julia-side dependencies will automatically be installed when it starts, and will stay out of your way using Julia’s [`LOAD_PATH` mechanism](https://docs.julialang.org/en/v1/base/constants/#Base.LOAD_PATH).

 On the Emacs side: